NorthwaveSecurity/dradis-api/README.md

 The following endpoints are not fully supported:

 - The users endpoint is currently unsupported, feel free to implement support and submit a pull request.
-- The attachments endpoint is partially supported, the GET, UPDATE and DELETE operations are implemented, while the CREATE operation is not currently supported, since the endpoint uses the `multipart/form-data` content type instead of JSON.
-Feel free to implement support and submit a pull request.